 ), the trail opens up into a sprawling meadow and makes its way back to the Parking Area.
 Be on the lookout for hikers in this area as you make your way back to the parking lot for a well deserved cold beverage.

 Staunton State Park is one of Colorado's newest parks thanks to a donation by in 1986 by Frances Hornbrook Staunton.
-It hosts some beautiful hills and rock formations, along with a waterfall and turn-of-the-20th century saw mill.
+It hosts some beautiful hills and rock formations, along with a waterfall that you can hike down to, beautiful lookouts and 14er views, and a turn-of-the-20th century saw mill.